OSU-NLP-Group/Online-Mind2Web/README.md

 # Online-Mind2Web benchmark

 ## News
+* [11/03/2025] We’ve updated 36 tasks that are no longer valid or involve websites with CAPTCHA verification.
+Please check out the updated tasks!
 * [07/08/2025] 🎉 Online-Mind2Web has been accepted to COLM 2025!
 * [05/11/2025] Check out our updates in the [paper](https://arxiv.org/abs/2504.01382).
   * The performance of Claude Computer Use 3.7.